Bytom: History

 Bytom is one of the oldest cities of Upper Silesia, originally recorded as Bitom in 1136, when it was part of the Medieval Kingdom of Poland.
 Archaeological discoveries have shown that there was a fortified settlement (a gród) here, probably founded by the Polish King Bolesław I the Brave in the early 11th century.

 After the fragmentation of Poland in 1138, Bytom became part of the Seniorate Province, as it was still considered part of historic Lesser Poland.
 In 1177 it became part of the Silesian province of Poland, and remained within historic Silesia since.
 Bytom received city rights from Prince Władysław in 1254 with its first centrally located market square.
 The city of Bytom benefited economically from its location on a trade route linking Kraków with Silesia from east to west, and Hungary with Moravia and Greater Poland from north to south.
 The first Roman Catholic Church of the Virgin Mary was built in 1231.
 In 1259 Bytom was raided by the Mongols.
-The Duchy of Opole was split and in 1281 Bytom became a separate duchy, since 1289 under overlordship and administration of the Kingdom of Bohemia.
+The Duchy of Opole was split and in 1281 Bytom became a separate duchy, since 1289 under overlordship of the Kingdom of Bohemia.
 Bytom Castle was built in around 1284-1299 and demolished in later centuries.
-They duchy existed until 1498, when it was re-integrated with the Piast-ruled Duchy of Opole.
+The duchy existed until 1498, when it was re-integrated with the Piast-ruled Duchy of Opole.
+In 1460 a Polish–Czech friendship treaty was signed in Bytom.
 Due to German settlers coming to the area, the city was being Germanized.